khushhalm/Alexa-skill/README.md

-# Alexa-skill Privacy Policy
+# Alexa-skill (Sticky Notes) Privacy Policy
 Privacy Policy for Alexa Skill

-This privacy policy governs your use of the software skills for Amazon Alexa and other similar platforms created by Khushhal Maheshwari ("khushhalm", "we", "us").
+This privacy policy governs your use of the software skills for Amazon Alexa and other similar platforms created by Khushhal Maheshwari ("khushhalm", "we", "us", "Sticky Notes").

 ## User Provided Information